 either a 'track-based' sequencer, a 'pattern-based' sequencer, or a combination of the two.

 The Channel Rack shows a Channel button for each instrument.
 The audio from each Channel is sent to one of the Mixer Tracks for effects processing and level mixing.
-After opening the instrument access Instrument Channel Settings from the Channel Settings icon.
+Set the destination Mixer track from the selector to the left side of the Channel Button.
+The same selector is also available from the Instrument Channel Settings under the Channel Settings icon.
 Playlist Clip Tracks are not bound to Mixer tracks, rather Channel Rack to Mixer routing decides the Mixer track/s that are used.
 So Instrument Channels are bound to Mixer tracks, not Playlist tracks.
 For example, a single Pattern Clip on a single Playlist track, could trigger every Channel Rack instrument, and so all Mixer tracks if they were routed accordingly.
 If you want to simulate 'traditional' sequencer workflow: Route each Instrument to a separate Mixer track.
 Use one Instrument Channel per Pattern Clip and use one song-length Pattern Clip per Playlist track.

 - Mixing - Sound from the instrument channels is routed to the Mixer using the Channel settings Mixer TRACK send (as shown above).
 Use the Mixer to set levels and add Effects (FX) such as reverberation (reverb), chorus and delay.